NEET/JEE Coaching Scholarship

 Answer:

-A kidney transplant will be recommended to a patient who suffered from renal failure, and it is an extreme scenario.
+A kidney transplant will be recommended to a patient who suffers from renal failure, and it is an extreme scenario.
 A kidney donor is found for the transplant to happen.
-Extreme care needs to be given in case of tissue matching, as tissue rejection after the transplant can cause a lot of problems.
-In many cases, the kidney of similar blood group person is chosen, or in some cases, the kidney of a brain-dead person can also be utilised for a transplant.
+Extreme care needs to be given in the case of tissue matching, as tissue rejection after the transplant can cause a lot of problems.
+In many cases, the kidney of a person with a similar blood group is chosen, or in some cases, the kidney of a brain-dead person can also be utilised for a transplant.

 Question:6